 There have been a range of theoretical solutions to the problem of rhythm in troubadour songs, still debated today.
-I don’t intend to rehearse all the suggested solutions and arguments here, except to say that the theoretical basis of all these solutions share the same level of corroboration in the troubador texts and other sources of the time: none at all, since the texts are silent on the matter, and no music theorist of the medieval period discussed the subject.
+I don’t intend to rehearse all the suggested solutions and arguments here, except to say that the theoretical basis of all these solutions share the same level of corroboration in the troubadour texts and other sources of the time: none at all, since the texts are silent on the matter, and no music theorist of the medieval period discussed the subject.

 Interpreting the manuscript III: the rhythm of Kalenda maya

-The earliest dating of the Kalenda maya manuscript, 1301, falls within the period of the musical style known as ars antiqua, ancient art, denoting music of the high middle ages, roughly from 1170 to 1310.
+The date of the Kalenda maya manuscript, circa 1300, falls within the period of the musical style known as ars antiqua, ancient art, denoting music of the high middle ages, roughly from 1170 to 1310.
 Most significantly, this includes the Notre Dame school of polyphony, composers working from c.
 1160-70 to 1250, of whom only two names survive, Léonin and Pérotin.
 An anonymous member of that school wrote De mensurabili musica (The measurable music) in 1260, the first to describe the six rhythmic modes.
 In ecclesiastical melismatic music (with syllables sung over many notes), the mode was indicated visually by the way the notes were grouped using ligatures, indicating rhythmic accent.
 The modes give an overall pulse, an underlying rhythm, but of course the actual rhythm of the notes could be changed for a particular phrase.
 In practice, the first mode was used most often, with modes two, three and five also common.
 The fifth and sixth modes occured typically in only one polyphonic voice, the fifth in the lower voice and the sixth in the upper voice.
 The fourth mode was used rarely.

 Rhythmic modes can be helpful in giving shape to a secular melody written non-mensurally, but this method has problems.
 In early music debates there has been a great deal of controversy over whether these modes apply only to the polyphonic melismatic ecclesiastical music for which they were explicitly intended or also to monophonic secular music of the period.
 In other words, it is a question of whether the rhythmic modes were only part of the musical life of the church or a reflection of music-making generally.
-The weakness of their global application is that, while many non-mensural secular melodies do make musical sense when a rhythmic mode is applied, others cannot be made to fit any of the modes.
-There is no clear evidence of the application of rhythmic modes outside the church, but then all the music theorists were ecclesiastical, so in itself this proves nothing.

 This debate has aroused great passion among modern early music theorists, but lack of evidence means that definitive answers are not possible for any particular piece of non-mensural secular music.
 Nevertheless, the favoured 20th century versions of Kalenda maya are based on the first rhythmic mode.
 A variant of this rendering is played first in the video and is shown below in modern notation.
 There are other similar versions, i.e. other rhythmic solutions in the first mode.